DimitarPanayotov/personal-finance-tracker/DEVELOPMENT_PLAN.md

 - Added basic JWT Security
 - JwtUtil: Creates and validates tokens
   AuthenticationService: Business logic for register/login
-  CustomUserDetailsService: Loads user for Spring Security
+- CustomUserDetailsService: Loads user for Spring Security
-  JwtAuthenticationFilter: Validates tokens on every request
+- JwtAuthenticationFilter: Validates tokens on every request
-  SecurityConfig: Configures which endpoints need authentication
+- SecurityConfig: Configures which endpoints need authentication
 - Stateless system - the client proves identity with each request using the jwt token
 - The flow is - login or register to get a JWT token, use this token in authorization header with Bearer TOKEN - access the protected endpoints

+## Day 9 Progress
+- Worked on security
+- Updated the User and Category controllers, so they work with JWT tokens instead of @RequestParam ID
+- Now user registers or logs in -> sees categories or updates something without a need of his id
+- Tested everything in postman

 ## Next Steps
 - Starting security
 - Read a lot about security